EricaKilgore/osticket-prereqs/README.md

 - MySQL Password: Password1<br>

 Click <b>"Install Now!" </b> to complete the installation.
 Congratulations, if there are no errors, the installation should be successful.

+Cleanup:

+- Delete the setup folder located at C:\inetpub\wwwroot\osTicket\setup. <br>
+- Set the file permissions for ost-config.php at C:\inetpub\wwwroot\osTicket\include\ost-config.php to Read only. <br>

+Finally, log in to the osTicket Admin Panel <a> http://localhost/osTicket/scp/login.php. </a>
 </P>